chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 test, and the test will be considered successful if no assertions failed and no halts were reached within the function body.

-See the :mod:`UnitTest` documentation to learn more about writing unit tests in Chapel.
+See the :chpl:mod:`UnitTest` documentation to learn more about writing unit tests in Chapel.

 Here is an example of an exit-code-based tests: